yuvaldrori/documentation/_posts/docker/2015-09-07-browser-testing.md

 ## Chrome

-To get the latest Chrome simply install it from their [PPA](http://www.ubuntuupdates.org/ppa/google_chrome) in your Dockerfile.
+To get the latest Chrome simply install it from their [debian repository](http://www.ubuntuupdates.org/ppa/google_chrome) in your Dockerfile.
 Additionally you need to install [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) if you want to use Selenium with Chrome.

 ```
 # Starting from Ubuntu Trusty